 Phase 2 training serves as a basic, technical training for Cascade.
 You'll receive an introduction to the user interface covering topics such as login, system preferences, and basic menu options.
 You'll also learn how to enter several content types such as news, events, stories and images.
 Additionally, you'll cover the fundamentals of how to publish your website and any content added on a regular basis.

 We recommend Phase 2 for Content Publishers who will actually be doing the publishing and daily maintenance of content in Cascade.
-All participants must complete Phase 1 before registering for Phase 2.

 Please know that Phase 2 is not the last or final opportunity for training and development of your site.
 As you begin your migration process, you will set up a minimum of 2-3 consultations with the Implementation team to help you through your transition process.
 There is also a Phase 3 that will provide additional (and optional) opportunities for Cascade training.